-Article 29 The ordinary timing of admission at the University is at the beginning of each academic year.
-However, students starting in the Fall Semester are admitted on September 10.

-- 2 Fall admission provided in the preceding paragraph is implemented by the Faculty of Global and Interdisciplinary Studies and the curricula in which degrees can be obtained by taking classes administered in English in accordance with Article 14-2.
-Treatment of fall admission students is described elsewhere. - 3 People who wish to enter the University must go through the prescribed procedure and sit the entrance examination. - 4 People who fall under Article 30 (1) and who have passed the entrance examination of the University are admitted to the University with the approval of the President following deliberation by the relevant Faculty Council. - 5 Students who have been admitted to the University, as specified in the preceding paragraph, must complete the prescribed admission procedures with the joint signature of a guarantor.
+- Article 29 The ordinary timing of admission at the University is at the beginning of each academic year.
+However, students starting in the Fall Semester are admitted on September 10. - 2 Fall admission provided in the preceding paragraph is implemented by the Faculty of Global and Interdisciplinary Studies and the curricula in which degrees can be obtained by taking classes administered in English in accordance with Article 14-2.
+Treatment of fall admission students is described elsewhere. - 3 People who wish to enter the University must go through the prescribed procedure and sit the entrance examination. - 4 People who fall under Article 30 (1) and who have passed the entrance examination of the University are admitted to the University with the approval of the President following deliberation by the relevant Faculty Council.